chenxingqiang/jax-sklearn/doc/modules/cross_validation.rst

 Leave One Group Out
 ^^^^^^^^^^^^^^^^^^^

-:class:`LeaveOneGroupOut` is a cross-validation scheme which holds out the samples according to a third-party provided array of integer groups.
-This group information can be used to encode arbitrary domain specific pre-defined cross-validation folds.
+:class:`LeaveOneGroupOut` is a cross-validation scheme where each split holds out samples belonging to one specific group.
+Group information is provided via an array that encodes the group of each sample.

 Each training set is thus constituted by all the samples except the ones related to a specific group.
+This is the same as :class:`LeavePGroupsOut` with `n_groups=1` and the same as :class:`GroupKFold` with `n_splits` equal to the number of unique labels passed to the `groups` parameter.

 For example, in the cases of multiple experiments, :class:`LeaveOneGroupOut` can be used to create a cross-validation based on the different experiments: we create a training set using the samples of all the experiments except one::

-  >>> from sklearn.model_selection import LeaveOneGroupOut
+  >>> from xlearn.model_selection import LeaveOneGroupOut

   >>> X = [1, 5, 10, 50, 60, 70, 80]
   >>> y = [0, 1, 1, 2, 2, 2, 2]